galica9999/aws-cloud-formation-tiered-network-config/README.md

 - webLaunchConfig
 - WebAsgLb

 We will go over each of these resources as they are defined in the master template and then each resource will have their own section.
-Most of these won;t too different from the masterTemplate, so we will only go over the if anything is different and how some of the functions are being used.
+Most of these won’t be too different from the masterTemplate, so we will only go over the if anything is different and how some of the functions are being used.

 <details><summary><h4 style="display:inline">networkSetup</h4></summary>
 <p>